Skip Ribbon Commands

 Biosketch

-Dr David Chen is an Associate Consultant in the Department of Ophthalmology at National University Hospital (NUH) and Alexandra Hospital.
-He is currently pursuing sub-specialty training in the field of complex cataract and refractive surgery.
-He performs small incision lenticule extraction (SMILE), femtoLASIK, photorefractive keratectomy (PRK) for myopia correction.
+Dr David Chen is a Consultant in the Department of Ophthalmology at National University Hospital (NUH) and Alexandra Hospital.
+He performs refractive cataract surgeries including femtosecond laser assisted cataract surgery with premium intraocular lenses (multifocal, extended depth of focus, and toric implants).
+In 2021, Dr Chen received training from London Vision Clinic, and performs refractive surgeries including small incision lenticule extraction (SMILE), femtoLASIK, and photorefractive keratectomy (PRK) for myopia and astigmatism correction.
 He also performs PRESBYOND® Laser Blended Vision for presbyopia correction.

-Dr Chen completed his undergraduate medical training at the Yong Loo Lin School of Medicine, National University of Singapore (NUS) in 2015.
-He was awarded the Dean’s List for his academic performance and invited to the Dean’s Dinner for his leadership qualities.
+Dr Chen completed his undergraduate medical training at National University of Singapore (NUS), during which he was awarded the Dean’s List for his academic performance and invited to the Dean’s Dinner for his leadership qualities.
 He obtained his Master of Medicine (Ophthalmology) in 2019 and his specialist accreditation in 2021.
-During his residency training, Dr Chen served as the Chief Resident from 2019 to 2020, and joined the 7th Singapore Chief Residency Programme.
+During his residency training, Dr Chen was the Chief Resident from 2019 to 2020 and completed the 7th Singapore Chief Residency Programme.

 Awards